GalerkinToolkit/GalerkinToolkit.jl/docs/src/manual/introduction.md

 - Automatic differentiation for non-linear PDEs and gradient-based optimization.
 - Matrix-free bilinear forms.
-- H-div and H-curl interpolation spaces.
+- H(div) and H(curl) interpolation spaces.
 - Distributed assembly.
 - Single- and multi-GPU support.

-## Motivation
+## What is new in GalerkinToolkit

-GalerkinToolkit is certainly not the first FEM software project, but it introduces several distinctive design features:
+GalerkinToolkit is certainly not the first FEM software project, but it introduces several distinctive design novelties:

 - **Unified high- and low-level APIs** --  It combines the vision of frameworks like [FEniCS](https://fenicsproject.org/) and libraries like [Deal-ii](https://www.dealii.org/) in a single package and in a single programming language, Julia.
 This addresses the two-language problem of previous FE projects that consider a Python front-end for easiness of use and a C/C++ backend for performance.
 With GalerkinToolkit, you can use a concise high-level syntax or directly implement integration loops using low-level building blocks, depending on your needs.
-See, in the [Examples](@ref) section, both approaches in action.

 - **Deep integration with the Julia ecosystem**  -- Rather than reinventing the wheel, GalerkinToolkit reuses existing Julia packages in numerous situations.
 For example: